-Unless the area coordinator or assistant director's decision results in the issuance of an Incident Report, a student who is not satisfied with the area coordinator or assistant director's response may appeal to the DRLH.
+Unless the Residence Life and Housing professional staff's decision results in the issuance of an Incident Report, a student who is not satisfied with the Residence Life and Housing professional staff's response may appeal to the DRLH.
 The appeal must be taken no later than five days after the decision at step two and shall be in writing.
 The appeal must summarize the decision at step two and explain why that decision is being challenged.
 Copies of the step two appeal, any written response, and any other related documentation shall be provided.
 The DRLH shall make a decision based upon the record presented, and any additional investigation the director deems appropriate.
 The decision of the DRLH shall be final and binding.